lukekavanagh/kotare.github.io/README.md

 #Synopsis
 The flash of inspiration can strike at any time, but when it does, a creative person needs a medium to record the idea.
 Inkling is that medium.

+Users can store ideas and thoughts in text or image form in persistent Bubbles.

 My responsibilities as part of this Agile Team were the Front End, and Jasmine Testing working with another Junior Dev.

 #Technologies used for the Front End Include: